Spacechild1/vstplugin/README.md

-vstplugin 0.1.1
+vstplugin 0.1.0
 ==============================================================================

-*** WARNING: this is an alpha release, some things may change in the future ***

-this project allows you to load VST plugins in Pd and SuperCollider on Windows, MacOS and Linux. it includes a Pd external called [vstplugin~] and a SuperCollider class called VstPlugin.sc.
+this project allows you to use VST plugins in Pd and SuperCollider on Windows, MacOS and Linux. it includes a Pd external called "vstplugin~" and a SuperCollider UGen called "VSTPlugin".

 features:
-* load any kind of VST plugin (audio effect, MIDI effect, soft synth etc.)
+* use any VST plugin (audio effect, MIDI effect, soft synth etc.)
+* search and probe plugins in the standard VST directories or in user defined paths
 * automate plugin parameters programmatically
 * use either the native VST GUI (WIN32, Cocoa, X11) or a generic editor (NOTE: the VST GUI doesn't work [yet] for SuperCollider on macOS)